musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 - Google Cloud Storage
 - Microsoft Azure Blob Storage.

 In this article, we’ll explore a practical setup in which data ingestion is triggered by new file uploads to a Microsoft Azure Blob Storage account, which will function as our external stage for Snowflake.
+The diagram below illustrates the architecture we’ll be building:

 ![architecture](https://github.com/user-attachments/assets/c37fd0af-aa9a-432c-9add-da76e24cb7a1)